coelho-cassi/ModelSense/README.md

 ## Work in Progress

 - **Model Storage** Implement a database to store the user's uploads
+- **Data Upload:** Upload datasets for even more custom visualization alongside your models.
 - **Finish Analytics** Implement Shapely, Lime, and Neuron Insights